 CSC is a registered service mark of AACN Certification Corporation and denotes certification in cardiac surgery nursing as granted by AACN Certification Corporation.

-CSC certification is achieved by those critical care nurses who pass a CSC exam in cardiac surgery nursing.
+CSC certification is achieved by those acute/critical care nurses who pass a CSC exam in cardiac surgery nursing.
 CSC certification denotes to the public those practitioners who possess a distinct and clearly defined body of knowledge called cardiac surgery nursing.